vedi/knowledge-base/src/documents/docs/soomla/whalesreport/WhalesReport.html.md

 #Whales Report - Explained

-The Whales Report is a weekly report sent to studios with games participating in the Grow network with more than 50 weekly players.
-It is meant to give studios insights about their performance week-over-week such as conversion, payers retention and more.
+The Whales Report is a weekly report sent to studios with games participating in the GROW network.
+The report will be sent to games what has more than 50 weekly players on their non-testing environments.
+The Whales Report gives you insights about paying users' week-over-week metrics such as conversion, retention and more.

+The data provided in the Whales Report is generated based on the amazing power of the GROW network.
+Using aggregated data from many games in the network, your report will show you a clear view of how your game performs with the paying users from GROW.

 ####Whales report metrics explained: